Cavaliers vs. Warriors Player Props Betting Odds

 |3PM

-- The 18.7 points Max Strus scores per game are 6.2 more than his prop total on Sunday.
+- Max Strus' 18.7 points per game are 7.2 higher than Saturday's prop total.

-- He has grabbed 9.3 boards per game, 4.8 more than his over/under for Sunday's game.

-- Strus has knocked down 4.3 three-pointers per game, which is more than his over/under on Sunday (2.5).
+- His 4.3 made three-pointers average is 1.8 higher than his over/under on Saturday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.